 Focus on five key points when comparing family travel insurance plans to find coverage that matches your trip needs and budget.

-Basic plans cap coverage at $25,000-$50,000, while mid-tier plans offer $100,000 or more.
+Basic plans cap coverage at $25,000 to $50,000, while midtier plans offer $100,000 or more.
 Medical emergencies in Europe and Asia can exceed $100,000.

 Your coverage should recoup prepaid, nonrefundable expenses like flights and hotels.
 If you've spent $12,000 on a family vacation, make sure your trip cancellation limit covers the full amount.

-Lower-tier plans can save $140 or more per trip.
+Lower-tier plans save $140 or more per trip.
 BHTP's ExactCare Value® costs $140 less than ExactCare® for senior-inclusive trips while offering similar core coverage.

 How to Save on Family Travel Insurance

-Cheapest Travel Insurance for Families FAQ
+Cheapest Travel Insurance for Families: FAQ

 Do kids cost extra on travel insurance?